 Statistical Analysis

 Descriptive statistics were calculated to characterize the range of symptom severity ratings between sexes across the six symptom clusters and the total symptom severity score.
-Additionally, descriptive statistics on the duration of time between test dates for students completing multiple ImPACT post-injury tests were calculated to provide insight on the time required to complete the RTP protocol.
+Additionally, descriptive statistics on the duration of time between test dates for students completing multiple ImPACT post-injury tests were calculated to provide insight on the time required to complete the 7-step RTP protocol which included a full return to school without accommodations or adjustments at step 3.

 To evaluate a potential interaction between symptom cluster severity rating and sex, the distributions of cluster severity ratings were first rescaled with a min-max normalization to compare scores on a common 0 – 1 scale.
 Second, a series of two-way between-subjects analysis of variance (ANOVA) were calculated with corresponding post hoc analyses.
 All analyses were completed with RStudio version 1.4 with alpha level established at p < .05 (RStudio Team, 2020).
 Additionally, a two-way between-subjects ANOVA was used to calculate the interaction effect between sex and the total number of ImPACT post-injury tests completed to evaluate differences in total symptom severity at the time of first post-injury testing.
 Appropriate post-hoc analyses were calculated.